TOP FIVE FREQUENTLY ASKED QUESTIONS

 Can Trex be curved?
 Top

 Dramatic curves are a hallmark of Trex decking and railing.
-Trex composite decking and composite railing can be curved using the Trex CustomCurve® system and still be covered by the Trex warranty.
-The precise engineering of Trex Elevations steel deck framing makes the perfect canvas for curved Trex decking.
+All Trex composite decking and composite railing can be curved using the Trex CustomCurve® system and still be covered by the Trex warranty.
+And the precise engineering of Trex Elevations steel deck framing makes the perfect canvas for curved Trex decking.
 Additionally, Trex® Signature™ aluminum railing can be curved to match staircases, bump-outs and nearly any custom perimeter.
 Our search filters can help you find a builder who works with curved decking and railing in your area.

 Can a groove be cut in the side of a Trex deck board?
 Top